 |Forest McNeir of Texas|

-Over the years, trapshooting has seen its share of colorful shooters.
-Perhaps "characters" is a more descriptive word, but "colorful" is the more polite one.
-Today, it seems the old game just doesn’t have the number of distinct individuals it had some 40 or 50 years ago.
+Over the years, case trapshooting has seen its share of colorful shooters.
+Perhaps "characters" is a more descriptive word, hospital but "colorful" is the more polite one.
+Today, capsule it seems the old game just doesn’t have the number of distinct individuals it had some 40 or 50 years ago.
 Everyone tends to be more serious in nature than they used to be.
 Breaking a good score was important then, but having fun was, too.
 Nowadays, it seems most don’t have fun unless they break a good score.

 Back some 40-odd years ago, South Jersey had a shooter from Vineland named Dave "Lefty" Thomas.
 Lefty pitched for the Phillies and Red Sox in his younger years and took up trapshooting when his arm failed.
 He never got to be more than a low Class B shooter, but he prided himself on being the fastest shooter in the country.